-Job opportunities in this rapidly evolving field span the full spectrum of the health care experience — from public health, veterinary and dental care to nursing, biotech, telemedicine and the insurance industry.
-All of this is excellent news for job seekers who possess or are willing to acquire the much-needed and highly sought-after combination of health care and information technology (IT) skills.
+Job opportunities in this growing field span the full spectrum of the health care experience — from public health, veterinary and dental care to nursing, biotech, telemedicine and the insurance industry.
+All of this is excellent news for professionals who have health care experience or are willing to develop the necessary skills and knowledge through education.

 Health Informatics Salaries